renaissance-publishing/renaissance/chapters/02-system-rules.md

 title: Core System Rules
 ---

-This system is inspired by Eclipse Phase\\'s D% system.
+This system is inspired by Eclipse Phase's D% system.

 ## Some Rule 0's